Trump to tout strong economy in State of the Union after turbulent first year

 He will speak at a time when he is being buffeted by a drumbeat of headlines about U.S. Special Counsel Robert Mueller’s investigation into whether Trump or his aides colluded with Russia during the 2016 presidential election.

-“We hope the president focuses on economic growth and accomplishments and leaves out the drama,” said Republican strategist Scott Reed.

-Trump is expected to address the various global crises that have persisted during his watch, such as North Korea’s nuclear challenge and Iran’s clout in the Middle East.

-His drive for more reciprocal trade with China and other countries is expected to be a dominant theme.
+Trump’s drive for more reciprocal trade with China and other countries is also expected to be a dominant theme.
 Trump has so far been unsuccessful in lowering U.S. trade deficits around the world.

-Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Peter Cooney and Andrew Hay
+(Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Caren Bohan and Peter Cooney)